browserengineering/book/book/browsersandweb.md

 for developers to draw their website’s pixels “on their own”.

-In that sense, they also lose control and some amount of agency---when those pixels are wrong, they cannot directly fix them.[^5] However, this loss of control comes with powerful upsides, such as: it’s much easier to make and deploy content on the web without having to implement many of the details; that content is instantly (magically!) available on every computing device in existence; and the content is likely to be accessible in the future, avoiding (for the most part) the inevitable obsolescence of most software.
+In that sense, they also lose control and some amount of agency---when those pixels are wrong, they cannot directly fix them.[^loss-of-control] However, this loss of control comes with powerful upsides, such as: it’s much easier to make and deploy content on the web without having to implement many of the details;
+that content is instantly (magically!) available on every computing device in existence; and the content is likely to be accessible in the future, avoiding (for the most part) the inevitable obsolescence of most software.

+[^loss-of-control]: Loss of control not necessarily specific to the web - much of computing these days involves relying on mountains of other peoples’ code.

 This “what, not how” aspect of the web has multiple aspects, including [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control),